Best time to visit Malaysia

 September–December

-• Moon Cake Festival (Sept) Also known as the Mid-Autumn Festival, this is when Chinese people eat and exchange moon cakes, made from sesame and lotus seeds and sometimes stuffed with a duck egg.
+• Moon Cake Festival (Sept) Also known as the Mid-Fall Festival, this is when Chinese people eat and exchange moon cakes, made from sesame and lotus seeds and sometimes stuffed with a duck egg.
 Essentially a harvest festival.

-• Navarathri (Sept–Oct) Hindu temples devote nine nights to classical dance and music in honour of the consorts of the Hindu gods, Shiva, Vishnu and Brahman.
+• Navarathri (Sept–Oct) Hindu temples devote nine nights to classical dance and music in honor of the consorts of the Hindu gods, Shiva, Vishnu and Brahman.

 • Thimithi (Oct/Nov) Hindu firewalking ceremony in which devotees prove the strength of their faith by running across a pit of hot coals.